lal883/tama-sailfish-waydroid-instructios/README.md

   ```bash
   git clone https://github.com/waydroid/waydroid.git
   ```
+  Note: there have been reports that cloning the repo directly under user home location removes the contents of cloned directory wehn running some Waydroid commands.
+It is suggested to clone the repo within a subfolder under user home until this gets updated.

 ### 4. Initialise waydroid (also refer to https://docs.waydro.id)
   cd to the cloned Waydroid directory and run the python script as root.
 By default, this downloads and extracts images to /var/lib/waydroid/images/.